Nootropic profile

 A reversible acetylcholinesterase inhibitor (marketed as Aricept) that is FDA-approved for Alzheimer's disease and is one of the most widely prescribed cognitive enhancers globally.

-The key benefits of Donepezil include: Cognitive Enhancement, Focus, Longevity, Memory, Mood.
+The main benefits people report from Donepezil are: Cognitive Enhancement, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.